-- This syllabus is available on the Syllabus and Schedule page in our Blackboard course. - The course calendar is available on the Syllabus and Schedule tab. - The course is organized into sixteen weeks.
+- This syllabus is available on the Start Here page in our Blackboard course. - The course is organized into weeks.
 Each week has its own folder on the Course Content page in our Blackboard course.

 Assignment Deadlines:

 • The weekly assignment deadline is Sunday at 11:59 PM unless otherwise stated.